Netflix/vmaf/CONTRIBUTING.md

   - Override *TYPE* and *VERSION* fields.
   - Override *_generate_result(self, asset)*, which call a command-line executable and generate quality scores in a log file.
   - Override *_get_quality_scores(self, asset)*, which read the quality scores from the log file, and return the scores in a dictionary format.
-  - If necessary, override *_remove_log(self, asset)* if *Executor._remove_log(self, asset)* does not work for you (sometimes the command-line executable could generate output log files in some different format, such as in multiple files).

 For an example, follow PsnrQualityRunner.